-At the Louisiana Personal Injury Law Firm of Bart Bernard, we recognize the gravity of America’s opioid crisis and its treacherous effects on our communities, families, friends and loved ones.
+At the Louisiana Personal Injury Bart Bernard Personal Injury Lawyers, we recognize the gravity of America’s opioid crisis and its treacherous effects on our communities, families, friends and loved ones.
 Thousands of residents in our state have become addicts after being prescribed narcotic painkillers manufactured by Big Pharma.

 According to recent statistics, our nation’s opioid epidemic has claimed more than 300,000 lives in the past 15 years and could kill another 500,000 over the next decade.
 It is impossible to address the underlying causes of the opioid crisis without discussing opioid manufacturers – and distributors—that fabricate and market these highly addictive drugs.
 For years, these pharmaceutical giants have skirted liability for much of the pain, suffering, loss of life and economic burden placed on taxpayers.
 But this is all changing as more cities, counties, states, government entities and individuals file lawsuits against the makers of drugs like Oxycontin.